|Home Search Contact||Joeys||Cubs||Scouts||Venturers||Rovers||Activities||Fellowships|

 Walks For Youth Members

-The PEAK Team is running a series of overnight Leader/Rover accreditation walks throughout the year.
+The PEAK Team is running a series of overnight Leader/Rover walking workshops throughout the year.
+These are opportunities to build skills, develop experience and show competency in bushwalking.
 Act now and reserve your place.

 There are no set cost for participation in walks,however, self-catering costs, National Park access fees, transportation etc. do apply.

-A bushwalking qualification is required for all bushwalking activities and must be held by the Leader of the walk (including youth members undertaking Queens Scout Expeditions, Green Cord Hikes and D of E Expeditions).
+A bushwalking qualification is required for all bushwalking activities (including youth members undertaking Queens Scout Expeditions).

 PEAK can also provide Leaders for your planned walks or even run expeditions for you.
 We can come to your meeting to show you bushwalking gear and talk about what sort of walks are most suitable for your age group and skills.